jojomi/io/README.md

 Gems are the `exec` functions from `tplfuncs` that, combined with the line based matchers and filters, can be used to create dynamic auto-generated documents.

+Also this tool can be used to setup simple and easy includes for the system Hostsfile at `/etc/hosts`, see [here](#auto-generate-etchosts).

 ## How to Use

 ```